redstone99/hass-alert2/README.md

           condition: "{{ states('sensor.nest_therm_fl2_temperature')|float <= 50 }}"
           message: "Temp: {{ states('sensor.nest_therm_fl2_temperature') }}"

+Notifications include by default context informatoin, so the resulting text might be:

+    Alert2 thermostat_fl2_temperature_low: Temp: 45

 An alert can alternatively specify a threshold with hysteresis.
 So the previous temperature-low alert could be specified with hysteresis as:

     alert2: